edgedb/edgedb/docs/tutorial/createdb.rst

     and `Vim <https://github.com/edgedb/edgedb-vim>`_.

-Once the EdgeDB server has been :ref:`installed <ref_tutorial_install>` on the system, it's time to create the first EdgeDB instance.
-We'll call it "tutorial":
+Once the EdgeDB server has been :ref:`installed
+<ref_tutorial_install>` on the system, it's time to create the first
+EdgeDB project.
+We'll call it "tutorial".
+Create a project directory called ``tutorial`` and run the following command from within in:

 .. code-block:: bash

-    $ edgedb instance create tutorial
+    $ edgedb project init

-Now, lets launch the EdgeDB CLI and connect to the instance we've just
-created:
+Follow the prompts, accepting the default suggestions.
+At the end of the process you'll have a ``tutotial`` EdgeDB instance created and ready to use.

+As long as you're running the commands from inside the project directory, you can start EdgeDB REPL by simply running:

 .. code-block:: bash

-    $ edgedb -I tutorial
+    $ edgedb

 Now we need to set up the schema.
 Let's create a schema for a movie database.
 It will have 2 types of objects: movies and people who